 All of the proceeds of the swap will benefit the Windham Area Interfaith Ministries

-What: Plant seeds with Grow Windham, pick out FREE seedling from UConn’s Spring Valley Student Farm, Get a temporary tattoo from Art Star Tattoo!
-Play the garden game with the Willimantic Food Co-op, challenge your friends to a game of cornhole, basketball or soccer, solve a veggie-themed word search,see who can hula-hoop the longest, take pictures for instagram in our “Veggiestock” photobooth, enjoy the beach, pet some puppers!
+What: Enjoy lunch from food trucks, play the garden game with the Willimantic Food Co-op, challenge your friends to a game of cornhole, basketball or soccer, show off your moves at the skate and bmx park, take pictures for instagram in our “Veggiestock” photobooth, bring your bathing suit to enjoy the beach and splash pad, pet some puppers!
 The possibilities are endless!